MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/manage/manage-hyper-v-scheduler-types.md

 Once you configure the virtualization host's hypervisor to use the core scheduler type, you can also configure guest VMs to use SMT.
 Exposing the fact that VPs are hyperthreaded to a guest VM lets the scheduler in the guest operating system and workloads running in the VM detect and use the SMT topology in their own work scheduling.

 - In Windows Server 2016, guest SMT isn't configured by default.
 A Hyper-V host administrator must explicitly enable it.
-- Beginning with Windows Server 2019, new VMs you create on the host inherit the host SMT topology by default.
+- Starting with Windows Server 2019, new VMs you create on the host inherit the host SMT topology by default.
 For example, a version 9.0 VM that you create on a host with two SMT threads per core would also have two SMT threads per core.

 You must use PowerShell to enable SMT in a guest VM.
 There's no user interface provided in Hyper-V Manager.
 To enable SMT in a guest VM: